armory/docs/content/en/cd-as-a-service/plugin-spinnaker.md

 8. Save the pipeline.
 9. Trigger a manual execution of the pipeline.

-On the **Pipelines** page of the Armory Enterprise UI, select the pipeline and watch the deployment progress.
+On the **Pipelines** page of the Armory CD UI, select the pipeline and watch the deployment progress.
 If you set the **Then wait** behavior of any step to **until approved**, this is where you approve the rollout and allow it to continue.
 After completing the final step you configured, Armory CD-as-a-Service scales the deployment to 100% of the cluster if needed.

 ## Known issues and limitations